petechd/eq-questionnaire-schemas/style_guide.md

 - When the value of a property needs to vary, a method should be defined that returns an appropriate value.

 #### Single value variants example

-- Most common approach in census schemas is to create variants based on a value of a single variable.
+- The most common approach in census schemas is to create variants based on a value of a single variable:
-- Example of this would be a `date of birth` question using `isProxy` variants:
     ```
     {
       type: 'Question',